i40-Tools/HeterogeneityExampleData/AutomationML/M1-ValueTransformation/M1.1/Testbeds-5/readme.md

 It contains the following conflicts:

-1: pair (FlowchartNumber),(PipeWork FlowchartNumber)
+1: pair (Cabinet),(Cabinet)

-2: pair (FlowchartNumber),(instrumentation flowchart)
+2: pair (Cabinet),(Subrack)

-One file has flowchart defined with pipework and instrmentation where other has the value concatinated.
+One file has Cabinet defined with Subrack and Cabinet where other has the value concatinated.